LukeGrahamLandry/franca/devlog.md

   so i can just avoid this for now but i have to be smarter about frame pointers eventually because my whole obsession is about not being dependent on random system configuration.

+---
+sb3: gui jit at runtime and load from project id
+- as a starting point its a paste of the circuits one but hopefully what part is common will become clear and i can fix it later.
+- for nuklear text input it was typing a \r when i try to submit with enter but problem was just that still send an EventType.CHAR for that. it doesn't use the nk_input_key special keys to filter out nk_input_unicode.
+  they do the newline themself. no CHAR when holding cmd also fixes cmd-a to select all. before it was deleting all and typing an `a` which i understand now.

 ## (Aug 25) sb3

 - !! i wasn't adding the clone to the list